PlasmaFAIR/fortitude/docs/rules/missing-intent.md

 Finally, `intent(inout)` arguments can be both read and modified by the routine.
 If an `intent` is not specified, it will default to `intent(inout)`.

+This rule will permit the absence of `intent` for dummy arguments that include the `value` attribute.